 Then use a microfiber cloth to wipe down the entire surface of the cabinets.
 Don’t forget to clean the handles and pulls too.

-And, as I said in the first 2 options to clean white kitchen cabinets, you can use a little cleaner on a soft bristle toothbrush to get into the details and crevices on your cabinets.
+And, as I said in the first 2 options for cleaning white cabinets, you can use a little cleaner on a soft bristle toothbrush to get into the details and crevices on your cabinets.

 Check out this post to see another way to clean with vinegar: The Easy Way To Clean A Dishwasher Filter.

-As promised, here are 3 examples of cleaners you should not use on kitchen cabinets; chlorine bleach, straight vinegar, and abrasive cleaners or scrubbers.
+As promised, here are 3 examples of cleaners you should not use on kitchen cabinets.

 Let’s start with why you shouldn’t use bleach on cabinets.